vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/3_The_Victim_for_Agni_and_Soma.md

 title = "3 The Victim for Agni and Soma"

 +++
-## 10
-### c
-### e
-### g
-### h
-### i
-Drink ghee, ye drinkers of ghee; drink fat, ye drinkers of fat.
-### k
-Thou art the oblation of the atmosphere.
-### l
-Hail! thee to the atmosphere!
-### m
-The quarters, the Pradiśes, the Adiśes, the Vidiśes, the Uddiśes.
-### n
-Hail to the quarters!
-### o
-Homage to the quarters.
 ## 11
 ### a
-Go to the ocean, hail!
-Go to the atmosphere, hail!
-Go to god Savitr, hail!
-Go to day and night, hail!
-Go to Mitra and Varuna, hail!
-Go to Soma, hail!
-Go to the sacrifice, hail!
-Go to the metes, hail!
-Go to the sky and the earth, hail!
-Go to the clouds of the sky, hail!
-Go to Agni Vaiśvanara, hail!

 ### b
-To the waters thee!
-To the plants thee!
-### c
-Give me mind and heart!
 ### d
 May I acquire body, skin, son, and grandson.
 ### e